codio-content/HTML_and_CSS_II-Classes_and_IDs/.guides/content/Selector-precedence-c8ad.md

 What color will be the `li` in the browser? red, green, blue or orange?

-The answer is : orange!
-(You can see the result in the bottom left hand pane).
+The answer is : orange!.

 And the reason is NOT because it is the last declaration to appear in the CSS file ...